hmrc/auth-client/README.md

 libraryDependencies += "uk.gov.hmrc" %% "auth-client" % "[INSERT-VERSION]"
 ```
-Note that the library is only available for Play 2.5.x.
+Note that the library is only available for Play 2.5.x and Play 2.6.x.
 If you plan to use it in a microservice that is still based on Play 2.3 you need to upgrade first.

 ## Usage